List of ice cream flavors

-Neapolitan ice cream is made of flavours of ice cream, chocolate, vanilla and strawberry side by side in the same container.
+Neapolitan ice cream is made of flavors of ice cream, chocolate, vanilla and strawberry side by side in the same container.

 This is a list of notable ice cream flavors.
 Ice cream is a frozen dessert usually made from dairy products, such as milk and cream, and often combined with fruits or other ingredients and flavors.
 Most varieties contain sugar, although some are made with other sweeteners.